mdancho84/mdancho84.github.io/_drafts/which-data-science-skills-are-important.md

 1. How useful is the language for data science
 2. The demand for the job market
 3. The competition in the job market
-4. How quickly I can master the language and become skilled labor
-5. The difficulty of the language

 ## 1.1 How useful is the language for data science?